 The pocket space-time of the S6 factory consists of large voids interspersed with regions, or 'cusps' of extreme space-time curvature.
 These regions replicate the conditions found at the heart of both S4 and S5 void factories, but are self-stabilizing zones of stable dark matter produced as a 'natural' property of the artificial space-time itself.
 As a consequence, the interior of the factory does not require the presence of the large quantities of matter used in the lower-S systems.
 Along with the mass of the dark matter cusps, the wormhole gate accessing the factory has properties very similar to a grazer, able to shift its mass from one mouth to the other and gain mass from the matter passing through it.
 As such, it can reduce its 'outer mouth' to minimal size and mass for easy transport and then expand it again to a size and mass that can forcefully disassemble planets, stars, or entire solar systems.
 The access gate of the void factory has much smaller asymptotic flatness limits than either a grazer or transport wormhole, although the tidal stresses associated with passage through the Throat are such that only magmatter or matter protected by a void bubble can safely pass through without being torn apart down to the level of its component molecules.

 During normal operations, the void factory will position its wormhole gate in orbit around a star, brown dwarf, or dense nebula and then activate, expanding in size and mass until matter is drawn into the gateway via gravitational attraction.
-Once inside, void bubble 'herders' associated with the factory manage the mass inflow and direct it into proximity with some the lower mass cusps where it forms multiple accretion disks which act as Deep Well Industrial Zones.
+Once inside, void bubble 'herders' associated with the factory manage the mass inflow and direct it into proximity with lower mass cusps where it forms multiple accretion disks which act as Deep Well Industrial Zones.
 As with the lower-S factories, these DWIZs use nucleosynthesis to create heavy elements and even higher energy reactions to synthesize magmatter.
 These materials are then used to manufacture the stabilization hardware for each bubble.

 The completed stabilization generators, along with a supply of matter for later use as fuel, are then routed into close proximity passes with the larger cusps within the factory, where their additional mass causes the already heavily warped space-time around the cusps to fold up into a void bubble around each unit.
 At that moment, the stabilization generators activate, stabilize the newly formed void bubble, and then manipulate it to exit the factory and route itself to wherever it is needed.